L293D Motor Driver Shield for Arduino

 • L293D Motor Driver for Controlling DC and Stepper motors using Arduino.

-• Structure of the L293D motor driver shield
+• Hardware overview for L293D motor driver shield

 This shield is based on the L293D IC and can drive 4 bi-directional DC motors , 2 stepper motors and 2 servo motors.
 It is mainly compatible with the Arduino UNO and MEGA boards.